Skip to Content

 Water the chive plants you want to transplant a few hours before moving them to make digging them up and dividing them easier.

+Trim the chives to about 4″ tall.
 In the new space that you’ll be transplanting them to, add compost to the hole you’ve dug.

-Place each plant in its new hole and water.
+Fill the hole with soil, pressing it down lightly to remove air pockets, and water thoroughly to help the plant settle in.
 You’ll want to water your chive plants regularly because their roots are near the surface and can dry out easily.

 For best results on the years that you divide the plants, let them grow for a few weeks before you harvest.